Last Updated on May 11, 2022

 In November 2017 we took advantage of the buy 2, get 2 promotion.
 This meant we were able to book 4 nights (and 5 days) for the price of 2 nights (and 3 days).
 To make the price even cheaper, we went from Sunday to Thursday; a Saturday reservation would have nearly doubled the price of the trip.

 Knowing that the parks closed so early, due to early nightfall in winter, we didn’t want to have dinner too early, then rush to find the perfect viewing spot for the Disney Illuminations show at Sleeping Beauty Castle.
-We also didn’t enjoy being bound by reservations last time, in that we couldn’t ride this or that because the wait time would have made us late for dinner, even though the kids just feasted on a bucket of popcorn and probably wouldn’t eat much anyways.
+We also didn’t enjoy being bound by reservations last time, in that we couldn’t ride this or that because the wait time would have made us late for dinner, even though the kids just feasted on a bucket of popcorn and probably wouldn’t eat much anyway.

 We decided that since the parks close at 7 pm, dinner at 730 pm wouldn’t be a horrible idea.
 They are used to going to bed a little later while on vacation.
 Twice we waited until after the fireworks to eat, at the Rainforest Cafe and Planet Hollywood, and another night we made reservations for Captain Jacks for 5 pm (we walked in at noon and asked) and managed to find a decent spot around 6:15 pm for the Disney Illuminations show at 7 pm.